Pi4J/pi4j-example-minimal/README.md

 The goal of the example project is to show how to setup a Pi4J Maven project for the Raspberry Pi.

+## WIRING

+The application needs a LED connected on BCM 22 and button on BCM 24.

 ## RUNTIME DEPENDENCIES

-This project used Pi4J V.2 which has the following runtime dependency requirements:
+This project uses Pi4J V.2 which has the following runtime dependency requirements:
 - [**SLF4J (API)**](https://www.slf4j.org/)
 - [**SLF4J-SIMPLE**](https://www.slf4j.org/)
 - [**PIGPIO Library**](http://abyz.me.uk/rpi/pigpio) (for the Raspberry Pi) - This